 The back of the promenade opens up into this larger outdoor deck with a swimming pool and hot tubs, both popular even on chilly mornings.

 Some bar seating on deck 8 and outdoor seating for the deck 10 restaurants were also a feature of this wonderful space at the aft of the ship.
+One of the wings of deck 8 is a designated smoking area, just outside the Lido Bar and Lounge.

 Cabins on the Balmoral

 The bathroom is a good size for a cruise ship and I never had a problem with water or the plumbing.
 I drank the water from the bathroom tap every day and it was absolutely fine.
-And there’s even a bath, something which is increasingly rare on a cruise ship, especially in a standard cabin.
-Not all cabins feature a bath, though.

-A few details about the cabin: the TV only functions once you’ve watched the safety video.
-There are TV channels, movies, the bridge camera, and you can check your onboard account on here too, as well as watch a live stream from the Neptune Lounge where most shows and talks take place.
+There are TV channels, movies, the bridge camera, and you can check your onboard account on here too, as well as watch recorded lectures from the Neptune Lounge if you miss them in person.

 Thanks to the future cruise team I was also able to take a look at one of the Balmoral’s Premier Suites, number 1003.

-s you can see this grade of cabin offers much more space including a large double bed, desk and working area, a separate dining and lounge area and this impressive balcony space featuring an outside seating area and deckchairs.
+As you can see this grade of cabin offers much more space including a large double bed, desk and working area, a separate dining and lounge area and this impressive balcony space featuring an outside seating area and deckchairs.

 You will of course pay considerably more for such a suite, but if you have the money then why not.
 You would certainly get good value out of a balcony on a scenic cruising packed itinerary.